 They also have excellent customer service.
 I’ve already called them twice about ATMs that malfunctioned and did not spit out the amount I requested, and they refunded the money both times, with zero hassle.

 On the topic of malfunctioning ATMs, watch where you stick that credit/debit card.
 Don’t just jam it in whatever ATM slot you come across, as there have been cases here where crude skimming devices have been found affixed to machines.
 Please practice safe banking ;)

 While traveling, I’ve yet to be hit with any fraudulent charges.
 I credit this to staying away from using my card for point-of-sale purchases, checking out all ATMs I come across for signs of tampering, and only using those ATMs that are inside banks or guarded by lock and key after the bank closes.
 No 24-hour accessible ATMs for me.

-For ATM withdrawals in Guatemala, you’ll be limited to only Q2,000 max per day if using a yellow 5B Bank ATMs such as this one.
-This is what they look like:
+For ATM withdrawals in Guatemala, you’ll be limited to only Q2,000 max per day if using a yellow 5B Bank ATMs such as this one – below is what they look like:

 Banco Industrial (BI) blue ATMs will allow you only Q2,000 max per withdrawal, but up to 3 times, for a maximum of Q6,000 per day.

 Banco Industrial ATM

 BI and 5B ATMs are nearly everywhere, while Banco Santander ATMs (white and red) are a little harder to find.
 There’s a Santander ATM I’ve used inside Porta Hotels in Antigua.

 Santander ATMs will also allow you three withdrawals of Q2,000, and offer the option to withdraw in dollars as well (I haven’t tried the latter option – why pay exchange rate fees twice?)